apaszke/apaszke.github.io/_posts/2015-10-07-torch-internals.md

 } THDiskFile;
 {% endhighlight %}

-What makes it interesting is that because it's first member is of type THFile it's actually valid to cast `struct THDiskFile *` to `struct THFile *` and use it normally.
-What's more, because `THDiskFile`'s constructor changes the function pointers in `file` field's virtual table, it will behave as `THDiskFile` object even when casted to `THFile`!
+What makes this struct interesting is that because it's first member is of type THFile it's actually valid to cast `struct THDiskFile *` to `struct THFile *` and use it normally.
+What's more, because `THDiskFile`'s constructor fills in the function pointers in `file` field's virtual table, it will behave as `THDiskFile` object even when casted to `THFile`!

 ### Shared memory